ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 c.
 Compare the value of the slope of your plots to the measured fundamental frequency for each system.
 :::

-We have previously given you the values of the linear mass density ($\mu$), but you can check our values by using the slope from Equation 5.
+We have previously given you the value of the linear mass density ($\mu$), but you can check our value by using the slope from Equation 5.

 :::Question
 Use the slopes from your graph, and the tension and length for each system, to calculate the density, $\mu$, of the string.
-Compare these measured values of density to the given values.
+Compare these measured values of density to the given value.
 What is the percent difference for each?
 :::

 :::